 As many people each year embark on the journey of recovery, they start to wonder if they can find a better way to succeed.
-The 12-step programs have been around for many years and for good reason…they work!
-Here’s a list of ways people claim you can get sober, but we are going to tell you why they don’t work.
+The 12-step programs have been around for many years, and with good reason…they work!
+However, there are definitely some other alternative addiction recovery tips and options that don’t really work.
+Below is a list of recovery options that people swear by but aren’t necessarily proven to be helpful in achieving and sustaining sobriety.

 The psychedelic substance called Ibogaine is illegal for use in the United States, but other countries have claimed success when treating addiction.
 The drug works by dampening the brain’s reward pathways and lessening the desire to use.
 They also claim that it is effective when an addict needs to lessen the effects of withdrawal.
 It is a naturally occurring substance that is found in plants.

 Because of its illegal status in the United States, there is not enough research on its functions and effects.
 Initial data, however, shows that there have even been indications of death as a result of using this drug.
 Therefore, as a drug rehab in Pennsylvania that offers addiction treatment for psychedelic drugs, we would never recommend the use of any psychedelics in treating a substance use disorder.

 The emotional freedom technique is commonly referred to as “tapping” and involves using a series of taps on pressure points.
 During this time, you’ll walk through the challenges you are facing.
 People use it as a way to walk through their addictive urges.
 EFT combines the ancient Eastern acupressure method with the psychotherapy techniques of the West.
 Many people will claim that EFT will aid in responding to urges and addressing underlying issues of addiction, but there is no substantiated proof to back up those claims.